Helena van Essen

 War in Southeastern Europe

-In the second half of the nineteenth century, the power of the Ottoman Empire began to wane, while Russia emerged as a new superpower on the southeastern border of Europe.
-In 1878 the two powers fight their umpteenth conflict.
+In the second half of the nineteenth century, the Ottoman Empire’s power is starting to wane.
+At the same time, Russia emerges as a new superpower on Europe’s south-eastern border.
+In 1878, the two powers fought their umpteenth conflict.

-As a result of the Russian victory in this twelfth Russian-Turkish war, the Turks are losing parts of their European territories, including Bulgaria and Romania.
-In Turkey, this leads to an uprising of officers who transform multi-ethnic Ottoman society into a homogeneous nation-state based on aggressive Turkish nationalism.
+As a result of the Russian victory in this twelfth Russo-Turkish War, the Turks lose parts of their European territories, including Bulgaria and Romania.
+In Turkey, this leads to a rebellion of officers who transform the multi-ethnic Ottoman society into a homogeneous nation-state based on aggressive Turkish nationalism.

-At the same time, the Russians are strengthening their hold on the region, not only in the Balkans and Ukraine but also in areas in the Caucasus, which are partly in Turkish and partly in Persian hands.
+At the same time, the Russians tighten their grip on the region, not only in the Balkans and Ukraine but also in areas of the Caucasus, which are partially in Turkish, and partially in Persian hands.

-After the First World War, the Bolsheviks did not let the grass grow on it and after a short period of independence, Armenia, Azerbaijan and Georgia were incorporated into the Soviet Union.
-Only after the collapse of the Soviet Union in 1990 do these countries become independent again.
+After World War I, the Bolsheviks leave no stone unturned, and, after a brief period of independence, Armenia, Azerbaijan, and Georgia are incorporated into the Soviet Union.
+It is only after the collapse of the Soviet Union in 1990 that these countries regain their independence.

 ‘Mother Arising Out of the Ashes’, memorial Armenian genocide 1915.
 Armenia, Yerevan Part Tower of Babel, Art installation © Helena van Essen